quangv/docs/src/doc/manual/development/monaca_cli/overview.rst

         $ monaca debug

-2. Then, a popup message, prompting you to pair the Debugger with the local PC, will appear in the Monaca Debugger.
-This message will only be displayed if it's the first time you are connecting to the device.
-After this, your application should be running on your Monaca Debugger.
+2. Then, a popup message, prompting you to pair Monaca Debugger with the host PC, will appear in the debugger.
+This message will only be displayed if it’s the first time you are connecting to the device.
+After this, your application should be running on the debugger.

-.. note:: Before connecting Monaca Debugger to the local PC, please pay attention to the following points:
+.. note:: Before connecting Monaca Debugger to the host PC, please pay attention to the following points:

-        1. Monaca Debugger and the local PC have to connect to the same WiFi network.
+        1. Monaca Debugger and the host PC have to connect to the same WiFi network.
-        2. Use the same Monaca account for either Monaca Debugger and the local PC.
+        2. Use the same Monaca account for both Monaca Debugger and the host PC.
-        3. Disable the local PC's firewall.
+        3. Disable the host PC's firewall.

 .. seealso::